rlivingsus/misc/AllBooks.md

 - Camp, Jim: Start with No
 - Campbell, Bruce: If Chins could Kill
 - Carr, John: Best of Jerry Pournelle
-- Chaney, JN: Sunkiller book 1
+- Chaney, JN: SUNKILLER 1) Sunkiller; STAR SCRAPPER 1) Star Scrapper
 - Chiang, Ted: Stories of Your Life and others
 - Child, Lee: Persuader
 - Christian, Brian: Algorithms to Live By